-With experience, training and a fair dose of talent, photographers needn’t buy the most expensive camera on the planet to take great pictures, but it doesn’t cost anything to dream about being able to afford the very best in photography!
+With experience, training, and a fair dose of talent, photographers needn’t buy the most expensive camera on the planet to take great pictures.
+Still, it doesn’t cost anything to dream about being able to afford the very best in photography!
 Here is a list of the most expensive cameras available today, with approximate prices ranging from $6,000 to $43,000.
-Also included are two antique cameras that sold for almost a$1 million and $2 million at auction!
+Also included are two antique cameras sold for almost $1 million and $2 million at auction!

 10. Nikon D4 Digital SLR Camera Body

 Nikon’s D4 digital SLR features an FX-format 16.2 megapixel CMOS sensor.
-The sensor, combined with Nikon’s EXPEED3 processor delivers stills up to 11 frames-per-second.
+The sensor, combined with Nikon’s EXPEED3 processor, delivers stills up to 11 frames-per-second.
 The D4 can also handle 1080p HD video.
-Multiple connectivity makes the D4 a favorite for multimedia artists.
-The D4 is a fast Nikon digital SLR with the most affordable price on list.
+Multiple connectivities make the D4 a favorite for multimedia artists.
+The D4 is a fast Nikon digital SLR with the most affordable price on a list.
 Price: $6,000.

 9. Pentax 645D 40MP Digital SLR Camera